asos-conradannan/vscode-pm-course-part2-mcps/4.5-miro-boards/SCRIPT.md

 ACTION:
 1. Fetch all card items
 2. Extract titles and descriptions
-3. Organize by position (boards often use spatial layout for time)
+3. Organise by position (boards often use spatial layout for time)
 4. Create formatted timeline

 Example output: